-Infographics are an effective way to share data that might otherwise be dry or confusing.
+Infographics are an effective way to share data that might otherwise be dry, difficult to understand, or confusing.
 Our approach to infographic design starts by understanding the data.
-We want to know: What do the numbers or the content say?
-What is the insight or comparison you are trying to make?
+What do the numbers or the content say?
+What is the insight?
 What’s the story or take-away?
-This helps us zero in on what is important.
+This helps us identify what is important.

 We need to learn about you and your audience.
-What is your relationship?
 What are your goals for the infographic?
-By discussing the message and audience we can uncover the right visual style … which can include colorful icons, or keeping it sharp and simple, or perhaps a multi-variate story with custom illustration.
+By discussing the message and audience we can uncover the right visual style.